IMPORTANT SAFETY NOTIFICATION

 Reported infections include:

 The most common serious infections reported with XELJANZ included pneumonia, cellulitis, herpes zoster, urinary tract infection, diverticulitis, and appendicitis.
-Avoid use of XELJANZ in patients with an active, serious infection, including localized infections, or with chronic or recurrent infection.
+Avoid use of XELJANZ in patients with an active, serious infection, including localized infections.

 In the UC population, XELJANZ 10 mg twice daily was associated with greater risk of serious infections compared to 5 mg twice daily.
 Opportunistic herpes zoster infections (including meningoencephalitis, ophthalmologic, and disseminated cutaneous) were seen in patients who were treated with XELJANZ 10 mg twice daily.